benlamb95/football-quiz/README.md

 ## Testing
 Testing was done through out the development of this quiz via the terminal in Gitpod.
 This project was easier to test as it runs through a terminal any way so all that was required was to test functions by calling them and adding print statements.
 The longest inital stage of testing was seeing whether or not the scores/points acquired by the user would add correctly to the spreadsheet.
+Testing was also conducted within the Code Institute Heroku terminal.

 ### Validator Testing
 I have tested my project within the [pep8online.com](http://pep8online.com/).
 The below screenshots prove this: